 The beginning of the end

 It was World War I that dealt the first serious blow to the nitrate companies, when the suspension of sales to Germany – Chile’s major European buyer – forced almost half the oficinas to close down.
 The final death knell was sounded when Germany, forced to seek alternative fertilizers, developed cheap synthetic nitrates which quickly displaced Chile’s natural nitrates from their dominant role in the world market.
-Most of what was left of the industry was killed off by the World Depression in the 1930s, and today just one oficina – María Elena – remains in operatio.
+Most of what was left of the industry was killed off by the World Depression in the 1930s, and today just one oficina – María Elena – remains in operation.

 Parque Nacional Volcán Isluga